Malcolm Brown Auditorium History

 The Shelby City School system felt it was a necessity to have someone in charge of the auditorium so they created an actual position to run it on a daily basis, year round.
 One of the auditorium directors, who served during Malcolm Brown’s tenure, was Richard Dedmon.
 He worked tirelessly with the technical crew for 8 years, producing great shows with Nancy Weems.
 He, along with his wife, Sandy, wrote a very successful children’s musical called “Cramp the Donkey.”
 Upon his death, a scholarship fund was created in his memory and has been given to a technical theatre student every year since.

-The auditorium directors were:
+The auditorium directors:

 From time to time, individuals have assisted with the running of the auditorium when we were between full-time auditorium managers.
 Two notable individuals who worked in this capacity were: